 \subsubsection{Goal-driven Motion Policy}

-We formulate motion synthesis as a Markov decision process, and control it via RL to reach a goal.
+Inspired by~\cite{ling2020character}, we formulate motion synthesis as a Markov decision process and control it via RL to reach a goal.
 Under this setting, we define a time sequence of tuples $\{\left({\bm s}_t, {\bm a}_t, r_t \right)\}_{t=0}^{T}$, denoting the state, the action, and the reward at each primitive generation step.

-\myparagraph{The state.} The state incorporates the motion seed, and the normalized vectors from individual markers pointing to the goal in the canonical space.
+\myparagraph{The state.} The state incorporates the motion seed and the normalized vectors from individual markers pointing to the goal in the canonical space.
 Given the goal location ${\bm g}\in\mathbb{R}^{3}$ on the ground plane, the state can be given by

 in which $l \in \{1,2\}$ denotes the length of the motion seed, $V$ denotes the number of markers, and $(\cdot)_{\bm n}$ denotes the normalized 3D vector with unit length.
 This state has balanced dimensions between the motion seed and the goal-based features.
-Normalizing the vector length is useful to stablize the policy training in our trials.
+Normalizing the vector length is helpful to stabilize the policy training in our trials.

-\myparagraph{The action.} Like in ~\cite{ling2020character}, we regard the latent variable ${\bm z}$ as the action to generate the current motion primitive.
+\myparagraph{The action.} Like in~\cite{ling2020character}, we regard the latent variable ${\bm z}$ as the action to generate the current motion primitive.

 \myparagraph{The reward.} The reward evaluates the quality of a generated motion primitive, which is given by

 including the path following reward, the body orientation reward, the body-ground contact reward, the valid body pose reward, and the goal-reaching reward, respectively.
 Each of them ranges from 0 to 1. $r_{path}$ encourages moving towards the goal while following the straight path, which can be given by